 Household disposable income per capita in Belgium

 In 2024, household net adjusted disposable income per capita in Belgium was 46,984 $, up from 46,685 $ in 2023.
-Explore the historical series and compare Belgium with other economies below.
+This gives Belgium the 5th-highest in the European Union, and the 9th-highest globally (out of 37 economies with available data).

 Household disposable income per capita